CCQC/summer-program/python_tips.md

 		is directly related to the cosine of the angle between two vectors in Euclidean space of any number of dimensions.

-		@param vec1: the first vector, any iterable containing numbers
+		:param vec1: the first vector, any iterable containing numbers
-		@param vec2: the second vector, any iterable containing numbers
+		:param vec2: the second vector, any iterable containing numbers
-		@return: the dot product
+		:return: the dot product
 		'''

 		if len(vec1) != len(vec2):  # if the vectors are not equal